 - Grants Awarded: $95,149,184 (2011)

-To persuade policymakers, program administrators, the news media, and other audiences in supporting innovations it regards as progressive, AECF spent a good number of years leading a consortium of philanthropies that provided funds to the Urban Institute for a comprehensive, nonpartisan research project called Assessing the New Federalism, which was initiated as a response to the welfare reforms that President Bill Clinton signed into law in 1996.
-Between 2000-12, AECF gave at least $17.5 million to this initiative, whose findings confirmed the Casey Foundation's belief that adequate incomes and child care arrangements are best ensured by increased government spending and an expansion of federal welfare bureaucracy—i.e., a “new social safety net” consisting of both publicly and privately funded programs.
+To persuade policymakers, program administrators, the news media, and other audiences to support innovations it regards as progressive, AECF spent a good number of years leading a consortium of philanthropies that provided funds to the Urban Institute for a comprehensive, nonpartisan research project called Assessing the New Federalism, which was initiated as a response to the welfare reforms that President Bill Clinton signed into law in 1996.
+Between 2000-12, AECF gave at least $17.5 million to this initiative, whose findings confirmed the Casey Foundation's bedrock belief that adequate incomes and childcare arrangements are best ensured by increased government spending and an expansion of federal welfare bureaucracy—i.e., a “new social safety net” consisting of both publicly and privately funded programs.

-To address the problem of poverty (and its associated ills), the Casey Foundation in 1995 launched a “Jobs Initiative Program” to provide funding and support “for community-based initiatives [in such fields as construction, healthcare, manufacturing, and teleservices] in five cities in order to help young, low-income workers find meaningful jobs.”
+To address the problem of poverty (and its associated ills), the Casey Foundation in 1995 launched a “Jobs Initiative Program” to provide funding and support “for community-based initiatives” (in such fields as construction, healthcare, manufacturing, and teleservices) designed “to help young, low-income workers find meaningful jobs.”

-The Foundation also oversees initiatives to increase the pay and lighten the workload of social service employees; to “improve the access of disadvantaged young adults to family-supporting employment”; to provide mental health services and discussion-group forums "for children and families in disadvantaged neighborhoods"; to fund "a wide range of organizations that work directly with disadvantaged children, youth, and families, primarily in Baltimore City"; "to improve housing and social and physical infrastructure"; and to "increase public and private investment in [low-income] neighborhoods."
+Also in the mid-2000s, AECF oversaw initiatives to increase the pay and lighten the workload of social service employees; to “improve the access of disadvantaged young adults to family-supporting employment”; to provide mental health services and discussion-group forums "for children and families in disadvantaged neighborhoods"; to fund "a wide range of organizations that work directly with disadvantaged children, youth, and families, primarily in Baltimore City"; "to improve housing and social and physical infrastructure"; and to "increase public and private investment in [low-income] neighborhoods."

 To view a list of additional noteworthy grantees of the Annie E. Casey Foundation, click here.